buhowski/react-typescript/public/text-data/cinema/HeShe/PreviewHeSheEN.md

 # He + She

-When the lonely heirs of rival business empires fall in love at first sight, their forbidden passion threatens to ignite a new war that will destroy a fragile truce and plunge the world into chaos.
+When the lonely heirs of rival business empires fall in love at first sight, their forbidden passion threatens to unleash a new war that will shatter a fragile truce and plunge the world into chaos.